Skip to main content

 SBA program fit for salon equipment financing

 The SBA 7(a) program can finance salon equipment as part of a broader transaction — a full salon buildout, acquisition, or multi-chair expansion where equipment is one line item in a larger use-of-proceeds.
 SBA 7(a) equipment terms run up to 10 years (matching or exceeding the equipment's useful life), at SBA-regulated rates.
 The SBA Microloan program covers equipment purchases up to $50K — the right vehicle for a first-salon operator buying a 3-5 chair setup without additional working capital needs.
-The IRS Publication 946 Section 179 deduction applies to salon equipment acquired via a loan (not an operating lease): up to the annual limit ($1,220,000 for 2024, indexed for inflation), qualifying equipment placed in service before December 31 can be fully expensed in that tax year.
+The IRS Publication 946 Section 179 deduction applies to salon equipment acquired via a loan (not an operating lease): up to the annual limit ($2,560,000 for the 2026 tax year, up from $1,220,000 in 2024, per the One Big Beautiful Bill Act), qualifying equipment placed in service before December 31 can be fully expensed in that tax year.

 Common qualification thresholds for salon equipment financing